 While studying I developed an interest in photography.
 I just enjoy looking at things.
 Observing and capturing a moment means a lot to me.
 By the way, if you like any of the photos used on my travel blog, you can easily share them with your friends on Pinterest (a Pin button will appear on the top left corner when you hover on a photo).
 But please don’t pin the photo with René as I didn’t ask his permission to post this photo (surprise!).

 To get better at photography I subscribed myself to multiple local photography classes.
 And I started to experiment with editing in the Windows photo editor (sepia lover forever).
 Nowadays I use Adobe Lightroom (check out my free presets), which does the job a little better.
-By the way, I have an Etsy shop where you can get some of my travel pics!

 I heart marketing